 - 38 companies from various industries road tested the standards in 2010.

-The new standards provide a methodology that can be used to account for and report emissions from companies of all sectors, globally.
+The standards provide a methodology that can be used to account for and report emissions from companies of all sectors, globally.
 They are accompanied by user-friendly guidance and tools developed by the GHG Protocol.

 The Product Standard can be used to understand the full life cycle emissions of a product and focus efforts on the greatest GHG reduction opportunities.
 This is the first step towards more sustainable products.

 Using the standard, companies can measure the greenhouse gases associated with the full life cycle of products including raw materials, manufacturing, transportation, storage, use and disposal.
 The results can create competitive advantage by enabling better product design, increasing efficiencies, reducing costs, and removing risks.